 Canadian Prime minister Justin Trudeau, on his most recent visit to India, met with six of India’s most influential business tycoons, resulting in partnership that will create more than 5,000 new jobs as well as invest more than $250 million in Canada in the coming years in everything from pulp mills to pharmaceuticals and the IT sector.

-India plays a pivotal role in strengthening Canada's economy by contributing majorly in all the three important sectors – real estate, education and business.
-With the change in United States of America's foreign policy, Canada is seeing a very strong improvement in the above-mentioned sectors and is not stopping anytime soon.
+India plays a pivotal role in strengthening Canada’s economy through major contributions in all the three important sectors – real estate, education and business.
+With the change in United States of America’s foreign policy, Canada is seeing a very strong improvement in the above-mentioned sectors and is not stopping anytime soon.

 Title photo by betty_xo